hangulu/cs51_materials/cr6/cr6_hakeem_solutions.md

   | hd :: tl -> hd + sum tl ;;
 ```

-As noted in Lab 13, each call of `sum tl` is suspended until we reach the end of the list.
+As noted in Lab 13, each call of `length tl` is suspended until we reach the end of the list.
 At that point, the stack finally unwinds and the expression is evaluated.
 One way of addressing this problem is with **tail recursion**.

 Tail recursive functions **have the recursive invocation as the result of the invoking call (that is, the final computation to find a result is the recursive call)**.